bounswe/bounswe2023group1/reports/lab_report_5.md

 **Date:** 07.11.2023

 ## Progress Summary
 **This week** We worked for completing Milestone 1.
-We created new documents and finalized our codes. **Our objective for the following week** is to make our current project better after Milestone 1 according to feedbacks, add responder functionalities, solve previous problems, finalizing some APIs.
+We created new documents and finalized our codes. **Our objective for the following week** is to make our current project better after Milestone 1 according to feedbacks, add responder functionalities, solve previous problems, adn finalizing some APIs.

 ## What was planned for the week?
 How did it go?